Kate Mitchell (politician)

-Kate Mitchell is a Labrador Inuit politician who was the First Minister of Nunatsiavut from 2014 to 2019.
+Kate Mitchell is a Labrador Inuk politician who was the First Minister of Nunatsiavut from 2014 to 2019.

 Career

 Mitchell's political platform included advocating for seniors, tackling housing shortages, enforcing a recent land claims agreement, and government transparency.
 Mitchell was elected as the Ordinary Member for Makkovik in the Nunatsaivut Assembly in May 2014.
 She resigned from her position as First Minister in 2019 after allegations that she acted inappropriately in a housing matter and was replaced by Tony Andersen.
 She continued to serve as the Ordinary Member for Makkovik until she resigned from that position in December 2019.